practicalli/clojure-data-science/docs/install/index.md

 - [Spacemacs](https://practical.li/spacemacs/) - an extensive and easy to use Emacs configuration
 - [Neovim and Conjure](https://practical.li/neovim/) - a lightweight and highly extensible modal editing experience
-- [Doom Emacs](https://practical.li/doom-emacs/) - a minimal Emacs configuration that is easily configurable

 Practialli Clojure provides [an overview of Clojure editors available](https://practical.li/clojure/clojure-editors/)